ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ## Reflection Features

-* ✅ **Function Reflection**: Register and invoke functions, supporting all overloads.
+* ✅ **Function Reflection**: Register and invoke C-style functions, supporting all kind of overloads.
 * ✅ **Class and Struct Reflection**: Register and dynamically reflect their methods, constructors, and destructors.
 * ✅ **Complete Constructor Support**:
   * Default construction.